matildedol/algorithms-bocconi/image-compression-IP/README.md

 `python3 recolor.py {input-image} {output-image} {k}`

-Alternatively, an IP model is designed for the k-means problem and solved exactly with glpk.
+Then, an IP model is designed for the compressing problem, to solve it exactly with glpk.
 You can find a detailed descirption of the model in IPmodel.pdf.
 The file **datfile_script.py** creates the .dat file of data inputs for the problem, while **kmeans.mod** specifies the model.

 They should be implemented as: